 The Board shall be authorized to adopt guidelines or rules governing teams, competitions, tournaments and special events.
 Without limiting the foregoing, the Board shall have the power to designate age limits in competition and to establish qualifications for and to adopt guidelines or rules with respect to the selection of players, teams, Coaches and Assistant Coaches.
 All Coaches and Assistant Coaches serve at the pleasure of, and can be removed at any time by, the Board.
 The Board shall have the power to establish rules pertaining to assessments and governing the finances of SYB teams, including but not limited to the identification of permissible uses and applications of assessments.

 The SYB shall have the power to sponsor or participate in one or more leagues, to set up rules related thereto, and to enforce the rules and regulations of such leagues and the associations with which such leagues are affiliated.

 The name, SCARSDALE YOUTH BASKETBALL, or any abbreviation or derivation, shall not be used by any person, group or organization without the express written consent of the SYB.

 All teams designated officially by the Board shall have equal rights to practice times, equipment, uniforms, teaching sessions and any other considerations in the performance of a team, subject to such reasonable rules as the Board may from time to time establish.

-ARTICLE IX – Discipline; Expulsion
+ARTICLE VII – Discipline; Expulsion